chetanyakan/rasa/docs/user-guide/setting-up-ci-cd.rst

 Assistants are best improved with frequent, `incremental updates
 <https://rasa.com/docs/rasa-x/user-guide/improve-assistant/>`_.
-No matter how small a change is, you want to be sure that it doesn't introduce new problems or negatively impact the performance of your model.
+No matter how small a change is, you want to be sure that it doesn't introduce new problems or negatively impact the performance of your assistant.
 Most tests are quick enough to run on every change.
 However, you can set some more resource-intentsive tests to run only when certain files have been changed or when a certain tag is present.